Journaly/journaly/README.md

    ```sh
    $ git clone git@github.com:Journaly/journaly.git
    ```
-1. In your backend directory, locate your `prisma/.env.example` file and create a new one alongside it called `.env`
+1. In your backend directory, locate your `.env.example` file and copy the contents into a new `.env` file alongside it.
-1. Run `npm ci` in both the `frontend` and `backend` directories
+1. Run `npm ci` in both the `frontend` and `backend` directories.

 #### Setting Up Your Local DB Instance